proabiral/infer/CONTRIBUTING.md

 especially for infer releases, for which it is more difficult to change their package constraints after the fact.

-To add an opam package or update its version constraints, edit 'opam' then run `make opam.locked`.
+To add an opam package or update its version constraints, edit &#39;opam&#39; then run `make opam.locked`.